datts68/kaa-docker/README.md

 Add the `-DskipTests` suffix to the mvn command to skip execution of tests and speed up the build process.

-You can use the following command to browse the Kaa node build artifacts in case of successful build.
+You can use the following command to browse the Kaa node build artifacts in case of successful build:
   - Debian: `ls server/node/target/kaa-node.deb`
   - RPM: `ls server/node/target/rpm/kaa-node/RPMS/noarch/kaa-node*.rpm`